 Duck eggs are notably higher in both fat & cholesterol compared to chicken eggs.
 This is partly due to the difference in the bird’s diets.
 Ducks tend to favor eating high protein bugs, snails, and slugs over plant matter.

 Each duck egg has about 600 milligrams of cholesterol which is about twice the recommended daily intake level.
-So duck eggs should not be an everyday indulgence, especially for those who struggle with their cholesterol levels.
+So duck eggs should not be an everyday indulgence for those who struggle with their cholesterol levels.

 The fat content of duck eggs is much higher, but that isn’t necessarily a bad thing.
-The fat is monounsaturated & polyunsaturated fats (healthy fats) and contains a much higher concentration of omega-3 fatty acids (72 mg vs 37 mg in chicken eggs), an essential cellular building block that many people struggle to get enough of in their diets.
+The fat is monounsaturated & polyunsaturated fats (healthy fats).
+It contains a much higher concentration of omega-3 fatty acids (72 mg vs 37 mg in chicken eggs), an essential cellular building block that many people struggle to get enough of in their diets.

 Duck egg are significantly higher in:

 protein (9 g. vs 5 g. for chicken eggs)